 BA in Psychology

-By studying Psychology at Webster, you will not only study the specific issues, theories, and science of this discipline -- you will also attain a broader understanding of the complexity and diversity of human behavior.
-You'll get the whole context for understanding the behavior of the individual.
+As a psychology student at Webster University, you will have the opportunity to study the specific issues, theories and science of the discipline and also attain an understanding of the complexity and diversity of human behavior.

 To achieve this, you will use approaches that range from the scientific to the philosophical, from the experimental to the theoretical.
 Through these methods you will develop and apply problem-solving skills that will help you think analytically and to communicate clearly and persuasively throughout your life and career.